History, tourist information, and nearby accommodation

-It seems likely that Bigod built a simply wooden motte and bailey castle at Framlingham, but it was left to his second son, Hugh, later the first Earl of Norfolk, to replace that structure with one of stone.
+It seems likely that Bigod built a simple wooden motte and bailey castle at Framlingham, but it was left to his second son, Hugh, later the first Earl of Norfolk, to replace that structure with one of stone.
 That fortification was ordered dismantled by Henry II about 1175, but it was rebuilt by Hugh's son Roger, the Second Earl of Norfolk, about 1190.
 It is largely Roger's work that visitors can see today.

-So strong were the towers built by Roger Bigod that a central keep was considered unneccessary for the defences of Framlingham.
+So strong were the towers built by Roger Bigod that a central keep was considered unnecessary for the defences of Framlingham.
 However, Framlingham had not been in existence long before it did indeed fall to besiegers.
-That occurred when Roger Bigod supported the Barons resistance to King John that resulted in the Magna Carta.
+That occurred when Roger Bigod supported the baron's resistance to King John that resulted in the Magna Carta.

-Framlingham Castle changed hands several times over the ensuing centuries, until it finally came to the Howard family.
+Framlingham Castle changed hands several times over the ensuing centuries until it finally came to the Howard family.
 Thomas Howard, Duke of Norfolk, added much of the Tudor brickwork in the late 15th century.
 Henry VIII seized Framlingham for the crown, and later, Edward VI gave it to his sister, the future Queen Mary.
 It was at Framlingham that Mary waited for news of Henry VIII's death.

-The castle was restored to the Howards by Mary, but was then seized by Elizabeth I after her ascension to the throne.
-Under Elizabeth it was used as a prison for Catholic priests, but upon her death it was once more returned to the Howards.
+The castle was restored to the Howards by Mary but was then seized by Elizabeth I after her ascension to the throne.
+Under Elizabeth, it was used as a prison for Catholic priests, but upon her death it was once more returned to the Howards.
 Finally, in 1635 Framlingham was sold to Sir Robert Hitcham.

 Following Hitcham's death the castle was used as a poorhouse, and later, to house victims of the Plague.
-Over the intervening centuries Framlingham has been used variously as a courthouse, drill hall, meeting hall, workhouse, and a fire station, before finally passing into the hands of English Heritage, whose work it has been to preserve the castle.
+Over the intervening centuries, Framlingham has been used variously as a courthouse, drill hall, meeting hall, workhouse, and a fire station, before finally passing into the hands of English Heritage, whose work it has been to preserve the castle.

 Though the interior of Framlingham offers little to recall its days of power, the exterior, including the curtain wall and towers, offer a very enjoyable day out.
 Visitors can walk along the top of the castle wall, which is protected by railings.